dynatrace-ace/ace-box-sandbox-github-actions/README.md

 - microk8s
 - Dynatrace Operator with OneAgent and Kubernetes ActiveGates
 - Dynatrace CloudAutomation (Keptn)
-- Dynatrace Monaco CLI
 - Sonarqube
-- Monitoring as Code configuration is applied
 - Dashboard with predefined links

 ## Running the sandbox